vegaprotocol/documentation/versioned_docs/version-v0.73/concepts/trading-on-vega/discounts-rewards.md

 The proposers of each of those markets qualify for 25% of the market creation reward for that epoch.

 :::note Go deeper
-[Rewards spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#market-creation-reward-metrics): See the full set of calculations that go into the market creation reward.
+[Spec: Rewards ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#market-creation-reward-metrics): See the full set of calculations that go into the market creation reward.
 :::

 #### Reward examples